Early Education Literacy Lab (EL2)

 The Extended Educational Longitudinal Study (EELS-II)

-Despite normal levels of intelligence, deaf children remain behind their hearing peers in academic achievement.
 Evidence highlights the importance of early language access for later academic success.
 Little research tracks achievement for deaf children with a view toward identifying the role language in later cognitive and academic development.
 The current research will contribute basic knowledge through building on a previous longitudinal study that tracked deaf children and their emergent literacy skills from age 3 to 7.
 We seek to investigate whether previously observed relationships between early language skills and emergent literacy among these children predict later literacy and numeracy outcomes.
 We hypothesize that the impact of language skills on early reading will persist through all stages of reading skill development and also predict cognitive skills associated with numeracy through middle school.
 The proposed research would follow this cohort of children for an additional three years (beginning at age 10) with math and reading assessments, and allow us to develop and test models of learning that include indicators of early visual language experience and the reading and math outcomes.
 Influences of home and classroom strategies on academic growth trajectories for children with different language histories and demographic backgrounds will be evaluated.

 Project Recruitment Packet